Clupavus: Taxonomy

 Fossils of an indeterminate Clupavus species are abundant in the Albian-aged Pietraroja Plattenkalk of Italy, and the Cenomanian-aged Komen Limestone of Slovenia.
 A few specimens of a potential indeterminate species are also known from the Albian-aged Mowry Shale of Wyoming, USA.
+A fossil specimen tentatively classified as C. cf. neocomiensis is known from the Aptian-Albian Raghavapuram Formation of Andhra Pradesh, India.

 The genus was initially described in 1950 with the species C. neocomiensis (Bassani, 1879) as its type species, based on a specimen from Morocco classified C. cf. neocomiensis.
 In 1968, the original C. neocomiensis was found to be synonymous with Leptolepis brodiei, so Clupavus was redefined with the newly-described C. maroccanus as the type species.
 The classification of C. brasiliensis in this genus has been questioned, as it differs from C. maroccanus in the morphology of the caudal skeleton.
 The species Casieroides yamangaensis and Chardonius longicaudatus from the Democratic Republic of the Congo were initially classified in this genus, but are now known to be unrelated.

 Initially described as a member of the Clupeiformes, later studies have found the presence of a Weberian apparatus in members of this genus, indicating them to be basal otophysans.
 Relatives of Clupavus include Lusitanichthys and possibly Jhingrania.